jdunkerley/jdunkerley/vsonline.md

 ![New Repository](assets/vsonline/newrepository.jpg)

-Lets create an empty repository in GitHub as we need somewhere to keep code!
+Let's create an empty repository in GitHub as we need somewhere to keep code!
 Go to https://github.com/new and create a new repository, I called mine `PythonLambda`.
 I made it public and with a README (so not empty to start).

 ![Visual Studio Online](assets/vsonline/vsonlinegetstarted.jpg)

 Next hop over to [Visual Studio Online](https://visualstudio.microsoft.com/services/visual-studio-online/) and click get started.
-You will then need to log in using you Azure account.
+You will then need to log in using your Azure account.
 Then click *Create Environment*.
-Enter in a name (I chose the same as the GitHub project) and the paste the URL for the GitHub repo into the Git repository.
+Enter in a name (I chose the same as the GitHub project) and then paste the URL for the GitHub repo into the Git repository.
 Click create and wait for it to be available.

 ![Create Environment](assets/vsonline/createenvironment.jpg)

-Next connect to the environment.
+Next, connect to the environment.
 A window that looks remarkably like Visual Studio Code will appear; I chose to install support for Python.
 This took virtually no time whatsoever.
 Next hit `Ctrl-'` to open the terminal windows.
 Let's check for python by running `python --version`:

 ![Python Version](assets/vsonline/pythonversion.jpg)